powergo/django-celery-fulldbresult/README.rst

 1. Be sent at most once.
 2. Be sent after the ETA has expired (i.e., not before)

-If a crashes occur before a task is fully sent, the state of the scheduled task will be `SCHEDULED` and the task will have a non-null UUID `scheduled id`.
+If a crash occurs before a task is fully sent, the state of the scheduled task will be `SCHEDULED` and the task will have a non-null UUID `scheduled id`.
 We call these "stale scheduled tasks".
 It is the user responsibility to manually resubmit stale scheduled tasks once the application recovers from the crash.